DUNE/dune-justin/docs/justin_command.man_page.md

            file DIDs.
 However, if the query is of the form "rucio-dataset SCOPE:NAME" then the query is sent directly to Rucio to get the list of file DIDs contained in the given Rucio dataset.
-Finally if the --monte-carlo COUNT option is used when creating the request, then an MQL of the form "monte-carlo COUNT" is stored.
+Finally if the --monte-carlo COUNT option is used when creating the workflow, then an MQL of the form "monte-carlo COUNT" is stored.
 This causes the Finder itself to create a series of COUNT placeholder files which can be used to keep track of Monte Carlo processing without a distinct input file for each of the COUNT jobs.
-Each of these placeholder files has a DID of the form monte-carlo-REQUEST_ID-NUMBER where NUMBER is in the range 1 to COUNT, and REQUEST_ID is the assigned request ID number.
+Each of these placeholder files has a DID of the form monte-carlo-WORKFLOW_ID-NUMBER where NUMBER is in the range 1 to COUNT, and WORKFLOW_ID is the assigned workflow ID number.

     AUTHENTICATION AND AUTHORIZATION